-Our sales and marketing strategy focuses on key defined verticals in Automotive, Mobile, Industrial & IoT and Communication Infrastructure, deepening our relationship with our top OEMs and electronic manufacturing service customers, expanding our reach to our mass market customers, startups and our distribution partners and becoming their preferred supplier, which we believe assists us in reducing sales volatility in challenging markets.
+Our sales and marketing strategy focuses on key defined verticals in Automotive, Industrial & IoT, Communication Infrastructure, and Mobile deepening our relationship with our top OEMs and electronic manufacturing service customers, expanding our reach to our mass market customers, startups and our distribution partners and becoming their preferred supplier, which we believe assists us in reducing sales volatility in challenging markets.
 We have long-standing customer relationships with most of our customers.
-Our 10 largest OEM end customers, some of whom are supplied by distributors, in alphabetical order, are Apple, Aptiv, Bosch, Continental, Denso, Harman Auto, Hyundai, Samsung, Visteon, and Vitesco.
+Our 10 largest OEM end customers, some of whom are supplied by distributors, in alphabetical order, are Apple, Aptiv, Bosch, Continental, Denso, Hyundai, LGE Automotive, Samsung, Visteon, and Vitesco.
 We also have a strong position with our distribution partners, including our three largest, Arrow, Avnet and WT Micro.

 Our revenue is primarily the sum of our direct sales to OEMs plus our distributors' resale of NXP products.
-Avnet accounted for 20% of our revenue in 2022 and 18% in 2021.
+Avnet accounted for 21% of our revenue in 2023 and 20% in 2022.
 No other distributor accounted for greater than 10% of our revenue.
-No OEM for which we had direct sales to accounted for more than 10% of our revenue in 2022 or 2021.
+No OEM for which we had direct sales to accounted for more than 10% of our revenue in 2023 or 2022.